-PET raised funds and in 2013 had built 4 flats out of 25 units on the East Whins (EW) site.
+PET raised funds for and in 2013, built 4 out of 25 units on the East Whins (EW) site.

-Development of private housing in The Park accelerated in the early 00’s on The Field of Dreams.
-In 2010 a proposal for developing 25 homes created the opportunity for Community-0wned affordable housing.
-Through an innovative partnership with Moray Council Housing (under section 75), the developer (Duneland Ltd.) agreed to provide 4 affordable units to be purchased, allocated and managed by the Community.
+Development of private housing in The Park accelerated in the early 2000’s on The Field of Dreams.
+In 2010 a proposal for developing 25 homes created the opportunity for Community-Owned affordable housing.
+Through an innovative partnership with Moray Council Housing (under the section 75 provision), the developer Duneland Ltd. agreed to provide 4 such affordable units.

 The obligations will secure the level of affordable housing to be provided on site and the mix and tenure, in conjunction with the Planning Service.
 Councils require a percentage of homes on developments over a certain size to be affordable.
 There are different options for the delivery of these homes.
 The obligation could be met through the provision of units for social rent, mid market rent, or commuted sums.
 The preferred option in Housing is social rent.

-Since then, PET has been managing the 4 Community-owned affordable homes.
-We were actively involved in setting up the East Whins Residents’ Association and continue to stay engaged with this amazing social engineering experiment, whilst encouraging our tenants and co-owners to take an active role in it.
+Since 2013, PET has been managing these 4 units.
+We were actively involved in setting up the East Whins Residents’ Association and continue to be engaged with this amazing social engineering experiment, whilst encouraging our tenants and co-owners to take an active role in it.

 We own 2 two bedroom rental flats (care-prepared) and 2 shared-ownership houses on the East Whins site.

-This original group included representatives from the following local organisations: Duneland Ltd, New Findhorn Association (NFA) Community Council, Park Ecovillage Trust and Ekopia Resource Exchange (an Industrial and Provident Society).
+The original Community group included representatives from the following local organisations: Duneland Ltd, New Findhorn Association (NFA) Community Council, Park Ecovillage Trust and Ekopia Resource Exchange (an Industrial and Provident Society).

-Three of the five allocations (one allocatee’s situation changed) went to Findhorn Foundation co-workers.
-The criteria for the allocations were set by the Community, agreed by Moray Council and implemented by our own Land & Housing Trust committee, which consists of representatives from the NFA, the Findhorn Foundation and Ekopia.
+Three of the five allocations went to Findhorn Foundation co-workers.
+The criteria for the allocations were set by the Community, agreed by Moray Council and implemented by the Community’s Land & Housing Trust committee, which consists of representatives from the NFA, the Findhorn Foundation and Ekopia.